 The VMS Middle School is based on a rigorous core academic program that supports success for all students.
 The Middle School faculty specialize in the following areas of study: Science, Math, Language Arts, History and Spanish.

 The Science curriculum consists of Earth Science, Life Science, and Physical Science.
 In each class, discussion, experimentation, lab work, and field trips enrich the classroom experience.
 Math classes are small and specifically designed to meet the needs of each child—whether it be Middle School Math, Pre-Algebra, Algebra or Geometry.

 In Language Arts, students focus on the use of language conventions, creativity and the writing process.
 Active and meaningful participation in literary studies creates a rich environment.
 The History curriculum allows for each child to explore the “story” of World including Ancient, Modern, World and American History, building upon the Montessori “Great Lessons.”
 Middle School students actively participate in individual presentations, field trips, research and discussion in order to find the interconnectedness of all humans.

-All students take part in Art, Spanish, Physical Education and Music classes.
-Additionally, the Middle School offers a wide variety of enrichment courses, such as Math Club, Yearbook class, music, Yoga, Wood Shop, Book club, Musicals, a variety of sports clubs and Running club.
+All students take part in Art, Spanish, Physical Education, Music and Technology classes.
+Additionally, the Middle School offers a wide variety of enrichment courses, such as Math Club, Yearbook class, music, Yoga, Wood Shop, Book club, Musicals, a variety of sports clubs including the Middle School Volleyball Team.
 Enrichment classes vary by semester.
 The skills developed by participating in each of these committees, events and classes can be used in all areas of the students’ lives.
-And, while preparation for high school is of great importance, preparation for life is essential.
+While preparation for high school is of great importance, preparation for life is essential.